sumeethibare/Archives/readme.md

  ##### INSTALLATION

 >Requirements : LARAGON & PhpMyAdmin
->**REMEMBER :** this project is kept under the depolyment of LARAGON, if you face any problems with other PHP Softwares Like XAMPP or MAMP its not recomemded
+**REMEMBER :** this project is kept under the depolyment of LARAGON, if you face any problems with other PHP Softwares Like XAMPP or MAMP its not recomemded

--  Donwload the zip file and extract it to your **www** folder
+-  Donwload the Release Package and extract it to your **www** folder
 - Install the Database in phpmyadmin through laragon ( One time Installation )
 - Run the server & use the software